prirai/awesome-search-engines/README.md

 # Awesome Search Engines
 Aiming to list all the search engines on the World Wide Web

-## Search engines with own indexes
+## Large Search engines with own indexes

 - Bing
 - Google